Exeter Chiefs sign Jersey's Tonga international Elvis Taione

 Taione has previously played Super Rugby for Waratahs and Western Force.

-He has has 10 caps for his country, the last of which came in the 17-7 defeat by Wales last November.
+He has has 10 caps for his country, the last of which came in the last November.

-He played 27 times for Jersey in just over a season in the Championship, scoring one try, and joins the Chiefs after hooker Chris Whitehead was forced to retire in March having suffered a neck injury.
+He played 27 times for Jersey in just over a season in the Championship, scoring one try, and joins the Chiefs after hooker Chris Whitehead in March having suffered a neck injury.

 "We looked at him quite a lot last year because there was a potential of an early release from his Jersey contract when Simon Alcott had his injury," Exeter head coach Rob Baxter told BBC Sport.